blouyakis/emt_basic/module_4_test.md

 ### Q65 🟡
 **Front**
-Unresponsive 35-year-old struck by bat; vitals P 48, BP 216/104, irregular respirations.
-Suspect:
+An unresponsive 35-year-old female was struck in the head with a softball bat.
+She has a four-inch laceration, and you palpate an unstable area of the occipital region.
+Fifteen minutes after the injury, her vital signs are P 48, R 16 and irregular, BP 216/104, and SpO2 is 94% on room air.
+You should suspect a:
-· Neurogenic shock · Subdural hemorrhage · **Closed head injury with ↑ICP** · Skull fracture only
+· Neurogenic shock · Subdural hemorrhage · Closed head injury · **Skull fracture**

 **Back**
-**Answer:** Cushing’s response indicates severe closed-head injury.
+**Answer:** Open skull fracture with ICP

 ---

 ### Q66 🟢
 **Front**
-91-year-old female lateral ankle swelling & bruising.
-Proper immobilization?
+A 91-year-old female complains of pain after she twisted her right ankle.
+You observe edema and ecchymosis over her lateral malleolus.
+The skin on her foot is pink, and she can feel you touch her toes.
+You should:
 · Hot pack · Test full ROM · **Splint foot & lower leg** · Air splint

 **Back**